patrickahrend/TUM-NLP-Praktikum/README.md

 # TUM-NLP-Praktikum

 NLP Project for text classification based on relevance for several processes.
-Submission of Patrick Ahrend.
 I worked on Case A with an ML Approach.
+This is the submission of Patrick Ahrend for the NLP Praktikum at TUM.

 ## Project Organization